Shirazzzzz/Unsupervised-Taxi-ML-for-Turbo-Pickup/README.md

 (For my usecase dataset the range for optimal clusters was 4 to 6)

 .............................................
-Code 1 Playing with Data and Visualization (requires lat/lon type dataset) .............................................
+Playing with Data 1 (and Visualization) (requires lat/lon type dataset) .............................................

 This Python script performs comprehensive analysis of ride-sharing data using pandas, seaborn, matplotlib, and folium libraries.
 The script begins by loading the dataset into a pandas DataFrame, checking for and counting any duplicate entries to ensure data integrity.
 It then displays the data types of each column for initial inspection to understand the structure of the dataset.